 3 and 7 are reserved

 The UL STBC subfield of the Common Info field indicates the status of STBC encoding for the solicited HE TB PPDUs.
 It is set to 1 to indicate STBC encoding and set to 0 otherwise.

+The UL STBC subfield of the Common Info field is reserved in a Trigger frame soliciting an EHT TB PPDU.

 The LDPC Extra Symbol Segment subfield of the Common Info field indicates the status of the LDPC extra symbol segment.
-It is set to 1 if the LDPC extra symbol segment is present in the solicited HE TB PPDUs and set to 0 otherwise.
+It is set to 1 if the LDPC extra symbol segment is present in the solicited HE or EHT TB PPDUs and set to 0 otherwise.

 The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the triggering PPDU in units of dBm/20 MHz.
 The transmit power in dBm / 20 MHz, PTX, is calculated as PTX = –20 + FVal, where FVal is the value of the AP Tx Power subfield, except for the values above 60, which are reserved.

-The Pre-FEC Padding Factor and PE Disambiguity subfields are defined in Table 9-31g (Pre-FEC Padding Factor and PE Disambiguity subfields) and have the same encoding as their respective subfields in HE SIG-A (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)).
+The Pre-FEC Padding Factor and PE Disambiguity subfields are defined in Table 9-31g (Pre-FEC Padding Factor and PE Disambiguity subfields) and have the same encoding as their respective subfields in HE SIG-A (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) or as in their respective subfields in EHT-SIG (see Table 36-24 (Common field for OFDMA transmission)).